 The Foundation recognizes revenue from program service fees at the time service is provided.
+Administrative fee income is considered earned as services are provided in accordance with the terms of the agreement.
 The Foundation records special events revenue equal to the fair value of direct benefits to donors, and contribution income for the excess received when the event takes place.
+Funds received as deposits for meeting room use within the Donald W. Reynolds Non-Profit Center have been recorded as deferred revenue and are recognized as revenue when the meeting space is used.

 The Foundation recognizes contributions when cash, securities or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
-Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
+Conditional promises to give - that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been met.
+There were no conditional contributions as of December 31, 2023.